rpoteau/pyPhysChem/README.md

 possible update.
 The content of the `pyPhysChem` folder is updated by using the following command*:

-allez d'abord dans le répertoire pyPhysChem / *first go into the `PytChem` folder*
+allez d'abord dans le répertoire pyPhysChem / *first go into the `pyPhysChem` folder*

 puis tapez / *and then enter*